MCMcCallum/FastApproxCQT/README.md

 Simply run `python Demo.py`.

-The python packages reguired for this demo are listed in `./requirements.txt`.
+The python packages required for this demo are listed in `./requirements.txt`.